Skip to main content

 Resource Guru's new heatmap views use color-coded visuals to help project managers quickly assess team workload, utilization, and availability for better resource planning.

-On February 18, Resource Guru introduced heatmap views to enhance workload visualization and capacity management for project managers.
-These views use color coding—darker greens indicate heavier workloads, lighter greens signify lighter workloads, and amber highlights potential issues—to provide an at-a-glance understanding of team utilization.
-Users can enable three types of heatmap views: Total Utilization, Billable Utilization, and Hours Available, directly from the Schedule.
+On February 18, Resource Guru introduced heatmap views to improve workload visualization and capacity planning.
+Using color coding—darker greens for heavier workloads, lighter greens for lighter ones, and amber for potential issues—these views offer a quick snapshot of team utilization.
+Users can enable three heatmap types: Total Utilization, Billable Utilization, and Hours Available, directly from the Schedule.

 Verdict: Hot!
 The faster you can see and process data, the more streamlined your planning will be.